 Do you think our reader should mention how disappointed she was to her guy?
 Is that the way the exclusive topic should come up?

-Do you think it is silly to call one another boyfriend/girlfriend after a certain
+Do you think it is silly to call one another boyfriend/girlfriend after

 I can understand why so many people are apprehensive about monogamy.
 While many can pledge to be committed to one person, infidelity is something that a lot of people struggle to uphold.
 I have heard some men say that it is in a man’s nature to be unfaithful.